planarvoid/WordPress-Android/pacts/README.md

 ### Testing the interactions

-* `pacts/generate.sh` to generate the pact file(`pacts/android-api-mobile.json`) for `api-mobile`.
+* `pacts/generate.sh` to generate the pact file(`pacts/android-api-mobile.json`).
-* Copy `pacts/android-api-mobile.json` to `pacts` folder under `api-mobile` root directory.
+* Copy `pacts/android-api-mobile.json` to the `pacts` folder under `api-mobile`'s root directory.
 Create the folder if it does not already exist.
 * Go to the `api-mobile` root directory.
 * Run `make pact-verify` (you will need VPN, [cd-tools](https://github.com/soundcloud/cd-tools) and `docker` for this to work).

 Note: The generated pact file contains 'all' interactions defined by the files(`*_interaction.json`) in this folder.
-So `pact-verify` will verify all the interactions.
+So `pact-verify` will verify all the interactions and not just the new interaction.